FusionAuth/fusionauth-site/site/_posts/2021-04-08-open-source-auth-considerations.md

 And second, open-source projects tend to "work in public," meaning discussions about release frequency, notes from planning meetings, and more may be publicly accessible.
 Depending on how the project is structured, you may even be able to be part of these meetings.
 Some projects have this information in their README file or some similar place.
 You'd rarely get this kind of transparency with a more proprietary provider.

 However, it is worth noting the distinction between open source and open process.
 A project can be open source but take no feedback from the community; some of Apple's open source projects are like this.
-On the other hand, commercial software companies can develop “in the open” and even make the source available for inspection using source-available licenses, without allowing for the freedoms that are key to open source licensing.
+On the other hand, commercial software companies, like FusionAuth, can develop "in the open" and even make the source available for inspection using source-available licenses, without allowing for the freedoms that are key to open source licensing.
 When you evaluate an open-source project, make sure you know what the community feedback process is, if any.

 ### Relicensing